 Likewise, even if the vehicle has been fully repaired, you may have trouble finding insurance for the car.
-In many cases, those carriers who do insure cars with a rebuilt title will charge the same premium as a similar car with a clean title, even if your vehicle is worth much less.
+In many cases, those carriers who insure cars with a rebuilt title may charge the same premium as a similar car with a clean title, even if your vehicle is worth much less.

 Frequently asked questions

 What’s required to have my car earn a rebuilt title?

 Each state has its processes in place, with some being more stringent than others.
 The best approach is to contact your state’s Bureau of Motor Vehicles to learn the process of obtaining a rebuilt title.